alexeymhv/adop-cartridges-cookbook/_docs/recipes/creating-a-job.md

     def buildAppJob = freeStyleJob(projectFolderName + "/<JOB_NAME>")
     ```

-Once you've defined the variable you can start setting up your job.
+Once you've defined the necessary variable you can start setting up your job.

 The job skeleton should be as follows: